solislemuslab/el-zoominario/zoominario-spanish/index.md

 El Zoominario is a seminar series of STEAM short talks (in Spanish).
 The talks are open to all and accessible to the general audience.

 **What is the format of the talks?**
-The talks were 15-20 minutes long of a STEAM topic explained in accessible terms to a broad audience.
+The talks were 15-20 minutes long of a STEAM topic explained in Spanish in accessible terms to a broad audience.

 **How can I watch?**
 Anybody can watch the recorded talks in the [youtube channel](https://www.youtube.com/playlist?list=PL1AfUDnwvYbNGaKgC7kA-5dWDVDnvZnIv).